 To get started, recognize that you’ve probably been carrying a lot of baggage around with you related to these shortcomings.
 You feel it, but dealing with it now means you’ll be in a better position to avoid relapse later.
 Make the decision to remove these shortcomings from your life, one day at a time.

 Next, let go.
 Stop blaming yourself for these shortcomings and dwelling on them.
 Focusing on the negative — that you used or drank too much — isn’t going to improve your future.
-You need to enter Step 6 with a decisive attitude that you are going to change.
+You need to enter Step 6 with a decisive and positive attitude that you are going to change.
 Then, hold on to a sense of hope.
-Trust in the program and in your recovery.
+Trust in the program and in your long term recovery.

 Start with this Step 6 worksheet of basic questions.
 They’re meant to help you begin thinking about the future.